.Stat DE configuration

 Search: Result page pinned facets

-Since the February 28, 2020 Release .Stat Suite JS 4.0.0, facets’ names are indexed instead of their IDs.
-Therefore, this configuration now uses facets’ names instead of IDs.
+Since the February 28, 2020 Release .Stat Suite JS 4.0.0, facet names are indexed instead of their IDs.
+Therefore, this configuration now uses facet names instead of IDs.

-In addition, a help [?] tooltip is shown right next to the Filters header title, which will display the following information (localised): “Filters marked with . are, when available, always listed first.”
+A help [💡] tooltip is shown next to the Filters header title with the following (localised) information: “Filters marked with • are, when available, always listed first.”
+Facets, when available, can be defined to always display (“pinned”) at the first position(s) in the search facet list.

 "search": {